-Providers should share assessments that recommend CMHRS and EBH services to be provided by a different DBHDS licensed agency, with appropriate consent from the member, to coordinate services.
+Providers should share assessments that recommend mental health services to be provided by a different DBHDS licensed agency, with appropriate consent from the member, to coordinate services.
 The agency receiving the referral shall complete a new Comprehensive Needs Assessment for the service they are to provide.
 For example, if Provider A is recommending Mental Health Skill Building and Psychosocial Rehabilitation in the initial Comprehensive Needs Assessment, but is only licensed to provide Mental Health Skill Building, Provider A shall bill the Mental Health Skill Building Assessment code/H0032 U8.
 Provider A would refer the individual to Provider B who is licensed for Psychosocial Rehabilitation.
-Provider B would conduct a new Comprehensive Needs Assessment documenting the medical necessity for services and bill for the Psychosocial Rehabilitation Assessment/H0032 U6.
+Provider B would conduct a new Comprehensive Needs Assessment documenting the medical for services for Psychosocial necessity and bill the Rehabilitation Assessment/H0032 U6.